Suzanna Hamilton: Life and career

 Hamilton was born in London on September 12, 1960.
 In 1973, Hamilton received acting training at the Anna Scher Theatre School in Islington.
 She was a student at the Central School of Speech and Drama in Swiss Cottage, Camden.
-She became a protégée of filmmaker Claude Whatham, who discovered her in a children's experimental theatre in North London in the early 1970s.
+She became a protégée of filmmaker Claude Whatham, who discovered her in a children's experimental theatre in north London in the early 1970s.

 In 1974, she appeared in her first feature film, the Whatham-directed Swallows and Amazons.
 Billed as Zanna Hamilton, she was cast as Susan Walker, one of four young siblings collectively known as "the Swallows", who go on a camping and sailing holiday in the Lake District during the summer of 1929.
 Whatham later directed Hamilton as Princess Alice in the BBC miniseries, Disraeli (1978).

 For her first appearance in a big-budget film, Hamilton played Izz Huett, the lovesick dairymaid, in the Roman Polanski film Tess (1979), based on Thomas Hardy's Tess of the d'Urbervilles, which starred Nastassja Kinski in the title role.
 She also appeared as one of the boarding school girls who organise a strike against the Ministry of Education in The Wildcats of St. Trinian's (1980).

-Hamilton's next significant role was in the Richard Loncraine film Brimstone & Treacle (1982), based on Dennis Potter's play of the same name.
+Hamilton's next significant role was in the Richard Loncraine film Brimstone and Treacle (1982), based on Dennis Potter's play of the same name.
 Hamilton starred as Patricia Bates, the traumatised, catatonic daughter of a devoutly religious, middle aged Home Counties couple (Denholm Elliott and Joan Plowright) whose lives are changed by a demonic drifter and con man who calls himself Martin Taylor, played by Sting.
-The following year, Suzanna Hamilton was featured in BBC-TV's paranormal mystery, A Pattern of Roses, with Helena Bonham Carter.
+The following year, Hamilton was featured in BBC-TV's paranormal mystery, A Pattern of Roses, with Helena Bonham Carter.

 Hamilton was a member of the BBC's Radio Drama Company.

-Hamilton was cast as Julia opposite John Hurt as Winston Smith in the Michael Radford film Nineteen Eighty-Four (1984), based on the eponymous George Orwell dystopian novel.
+Hamilton was cast as Julia opposite John Hurt as Winston Smith in the Michael Radford film Nineteen Eighty-Four (1984), based on George Orwell's dystopian novel.
 She obtained the role through the casting agency of the Anna Scher Theatre School.
 She was one of the school's earliest alumni, and the theatre is acknowledged in the film's closing credits.
 This performance raised her profile as a film actress and attracted critical praise, particularly from Vincent Canby in The New York Times.
 However, her work was largely overshadowed by the death of fellow cast member Richard Burton, who delivered his final screen performance in the role of O'Brien, as well as by post-release controversy over the film's musical score.